Musicpac/UniFrankfurtAnkiMed/README.md

 Chem --> Partly previous knowledge (NileRed, Ex&F, etc.) and for all chem structes etc. I used this deck
 Bio --> This deck was the major part and I also used old exams.

+Second semester → Well idk not perfect
+Anatomy → I already improved on the missing things and it got me through the exams (oral and written but its wasnt perfect → I passed with 80 % or smth
+Biology → More than you need for the practical side of things BUT for the written exam its a bit superficial → currently improving (PLS HELP) → I passed with 18/20 Points but had to do some extra google stuff and old exams
+Biochem → The oral exams can be conquered with this deck dont know about the written yet Physio → HELP I HAVE NOTHING → I will try to get some stuff done during the summer break but I cant garantee anything (currently a bit overworked) (HELP)(Please)(pretty please)

 **Prerequisites**

 CrowdAnki plugin